clicknium/clicknium-docs/doc/api/python/uielement/clear_text.md

         timeout: int = 30
     ) -> None***

-Clear text of the element.
+Clear text of the target element.

 **Parameters:**
      &emsp;**clear_method**: ClearMethod
         &emsp;&emsp; The method to clear text for the target element
         &emsp;&emsp; `set-text`: clear the target element's text by setting its property.
         &emsp;&emsp; `send-hotkey`: clear text by sending hotkey to the target element. "clear_hotkey" and "preaction" parameters also need to be specified accordingly.
     &emsp;**clear_hotkey**: ClearHotKey
         &emsp;&emsp; If clear_method is set to "send-hotkey", then specify hotkey with this parameter, default is `CAD`.